grattia/GRGetCleanProj/README.md

 ### Extracts only the measurements on the mean and standard deviation for each measurement.

 ### Step 3
-### Uses descriptive activity names to name the activities in the data set
+### Uses descriptive activity names to name the activities in the data set.
- assign column names to activity file
+ assign column names to activity file,
- Merge activity file with dataset refactor activity to keep the original order remove the activityId column from dataframe
+ Merge activity file with dataset , refactor activity to keep the original order, remove the activityId column from dataframe.

 ### Step 4
 ### Appropriately labels the data set with descriptive variable names.